Fr75s/kdenlive-title-gen/format.md

 <?xml version='1.0' encoding='utf-8'?>
 ```

 Standard XML Versioning.
+This is present in pretty much all XML documents.

 ```xml
 <mlt LC_NUMERIC="C" producer="main_bin" root="{{1}}" version="7.28.0">
 ```

-Outermost tag of the document.
+Outermost tag of the document, specifying the beginning of the actual content.

 - LC_NUMERIC: unknown.
 - main_bin: referred to later, used to specify the main video.